humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails6.md

 ## Add the GitHub Remote

-In the terminal, add a new remote for your repo.
+In the terminal, add a new remote for your repo (leave off the brackets around your username).

 {% highlight console %}
 $ cd ~/projects/scriba